bartek-blog/bartek-blog.github.io/_posts/2019-01-07-Linear-Regression.markdown

 date:   2019-01-07 18:00:00 +0200
 categories: ml python sklearn
 ---
-# Linear Regression
+# Simple Linear Regression: how to train and test a model

 In this note we would like to explain two concepts.
-* What it means to train a model.
+* What it means to build and train a model.
 * What __Linear Regression__ is.

+For now, let us tell you that in order to __build and train a model__ we will do the following five steps:
+1. Prepare data.
+2. Split data into train and test.
+3. Build a model.
+4. Fit model to train data.
+5. Evaluate model on test data.

 But first let's look at our dataset.